Neurizer Urea Project

 The NRUP will be one of the biggest infrastructure projects of its type in Australia, providing long term economic development and employment opportunities (2,000+ construction jobs plus 2,450+ ongoing positions) for the communities of the Upper Spencer Gulf region, northern Flinders Ranges and South Australia.

-The NRUP is planned to be the only fully integrated urea production facility in Australia, with all inputs (gas, power and CO2) for production, meaning NRZ will control both supply and price of these major cost inputs, regardless of prevailing market conditions and supply chain dynamics.
+The NRUP is being planned as an integrated urea production facility, meaning NRZ will be able to control both supply and price of some major cost inputs (gas and CO₂) for production, regardless of prevailing market conditions and supply chain dynamics.

 About the NeuRizer Urea Project